odoo/owl/README.md

 - when t-widget/t-on directives are compiled, the widget/eval context is actually available.
 Should we use that info to determine if bound methods exists on the widget?

 - allow t-if t-widget and t-else t-widget on same t tag

+- should we allow class and t-add-class to be additive?